 If you have questions about course content (e.g. lecture videos, quizzes, or assignments), please use the class Slack channel to discuss with classmates and the instructional team.
 Instructor and course assistant response time to Slack messages will be within 24 hours.

 Required Weekly Textbooks and Readings

-See the Library's access instructions for the readings hosted by O'Reilly Online.
+See the Library's access instructions Opens in a new tab for the readings hosted by O'Reilly Online.

 Week 1: Linux Command-Line Interface